D-Legion: A Scalable Many-Core Architecture for Accelerating Matrix Multiplication in Quantized LLMs: Conclusion

-\begin{IEEEbiography} [{ }]{Themis Prodromakis} (Senior Member, IEEE) received the bachelor’s degree in electrical and electronic engineering from the University of Lincoln, U.K., the M.Sc. degree in microelectronics and telecommunications from the University of Liverpool, U.K., and the Ph.D. degree in electrical and electronic engineering from Imperial College London, U.K. He then held a Corrigan Fellowship in nanoscale technology and science with the Centre for Bio-Inspired Technology, Imperial College London, and a Lindemann Trust Visiting Fellowship with the Department of Electrical Engineering and Computer Sciences, University of California at Berkeley, USA.
+\begin{IEEEbiography} [{ }]{Ahmed J. Abdelmaksoud} is currently pursuing his PhD with the Centre for Electronics Frontiers (CEF) at the University of Edinburgh, UK.
+He received his BSc and MSc in Electronics Engineering from Cairo University, Egypt in 2018 and 2022, receptively.
+Since 2018, he has been actively involved in Digital ASIC design projects across both research and industry.
+His professional experience includes working as a Research Associate at the System-on-Chip Center, Khalifa University, UAE; an ASIC Physical Design Engineer at Si-Vision, Egypt; and a Research Assistant at the Opto-Nano Electronics Lab, Egypt.
+In addition, his current research interests primarily focus on developing spatial and specialized architectures for efficient AI hardware acceleration. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Cristian Sestito} (Member, IEEE) is a Research Fellow at the Centre for Electronics Frontiers CEF, The University of Edinburgh (UK).
+He received his BSc and MSc degree from University of Calabria (Italy), both in Electronic Engineering.
+He got his PhD in Information and Communication Technologies from the same university in 2023, focusing on Convolutional Neural Networks and their implementation on Field Programmable Gate Arrays (FPGA).
+In 2021/2022, Cristian was a Visiting Scholar at Heriot-Watt University, Edinburgh, working on neural networks’ compression.
+His research interests include digital design, embedded system design for AI on FPGA-based systems-on-chip, software simulators for neuromorphic AI, AI for circuits and systems design automation. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Shiwei Wang} (Senior Member, IEEE) received the B.Eng. degree (Hons.) in electronic engineering from Zhejiang University, China, in 2010, and the Ph.D. degree in microelectronics from The University of Edinburgh, U.K., in 2014.
+He was a Research Assistant Professor at Shenzhen Institute of Advanced Technology, Chinese Academy of Sciences, China, from 2014 to 2015, a Senior Researcher at imec, Belgium, from 2015 to 2020, and an Associate Professor at the Department of Electronics and Computer Science, University of Southampton, U.K., from 2020 to 2022.
+In 2022, he joined the School of Engineering, The University of Edinburgh, where he is currently a Reader and a Bayes Innovation Fellow.
+His research interests include analog and mixed-signal integrated circuits for emerging application including implantable/wearable electronics, brain–machine interface, and sensor instrumentation. \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Themis Prodromakis} (Senior Member, IEEE) received the bachelor’s degree in electrical and electronic engineering from the University of Lincoln, U.K., the M.Sc. degree in microelectronics and telecommunications from the University of Liverpool, U.K., and the Ph.D. degree in electrical and electronic engineering from Imperial College London, U.K. He then held a Corrigan Fellowship in nanoscale technology and science with the Centre for Bio-Inspired Technology, Imperial College London, and a Lindemann Trust Visiting Fellowship with the Department of Electrical Engineering and Computer Sciences, University of California at Berkeley, USA.
 He was a Professor of nanotechnology at the University of Southampton, U.K. He holds the Regius Chair of Engineering at the University of Edinburgh and is Director of the Centre for Electronics Frontiers.
 He is currently a Royal Academy of Engineering Chair in emerging technologies and a Royal Society Industry Fellowship.
 His background is in electron devices and nanofabrication techniques.
 His current research interests include memristive technologies for advanced computing architectures and biomedical applications.
 He is a fellow of the Royal Society of Chemistry, the British Computer Society, the IET, and the Institute of Physics. \end{IEEEbiography}